DipsonGurung/Ethical-Hacking-and-Reverse-Shell-Analysis/README.md

 ### **Introduction**

-This project explores the setup and execution of a reverse shell attack in a controlled environment.
+This lab project explores the setup and execution of a reverse shell attack in a controlled environment.
 By simulating such a scenario, cybersecurity professionals can better understand how attackers exploit vulnerabilities to gain unauthorized access to systems.
 The insights gained from this exercise will help strengthen defensive strategies and promote awareness of potential risks.
 All activities were conducted ethically within an isolated environment.

 ---